 What is shigellosis?

 Shigellosis is an infection caused by Shigella bacteria.
-These bacteria live in the intestine and stool of infected persons and are highly infectious.
+These bacteria live in the intestine of infected persons and are highly infectious.

 What are the symptoms of shigellosis?

-The symptoms of shigellosis include fever, diarrhea that may contain blood and/or mucous, stomach cramps, nausea and vomiting.
-Symptoms may be mild, severe or you may have no symptoms at all.
+The symptoms of shigellosis include fever, diarrhea that may contain blood and/or mucous, stomach cramps, nausea and vomiting, and an urge to pass stool.
+Symptoms may be mild to severe, or you may have no symptoms at all.
 Symptoms will typically occur 1 to 3 days after becoming infected.
-It will often take 4 to 6 days to get better.
+It will often take 4 to 7 days to get better.

 How does shigellosis spread?